 Topics and your questions answered on the show

-- The latest get-rich-quick program – binary options.
+- The latest investing program – binary options.

 - Kyle asks about 401(k) distributions.

 - Lucas (Canada) wants to reduce his debts and stress.

 - New contractor scam.

 - Brian (Pittsburg, PA) is trying to get his grocery bill under $250 a month.

 You can download a complete, word-for-word transcript of this episode here or click the toggle button to read online.

 How I’m Making $500 An Hour With Binary Options Trading!